Blog Layout

 Connect

 A coaching skill you will develop over time is the ability to be fully present with your client and pull together pieces of what they share into a bigger picture.
-As you conclude a session, you provide tremendous benefit to your client by gathering their observations, reflections, and awarenesses and connecting those back to their original intention.
+As you conclude a session, you provide tremendous benefit to your client by gathering their observations, reflections, and awareness and connecting those back to their original intention.

 Create a Plan for Your Coaching Success

-As you develop your coaching practice you can support yourself with the same grace, compassion, non-judgment, and celebration that you would for a client.
+As you develop your coaching practice, you can support yourself with the same grace, compassion, non-judgment, and celebration that you would for a client.

-Renew your commitment to your purpose of serving parents and families, reconnect with your values that motivate you, and remember that you are on your very own journey of personal transformation.
+serving parents and families, reconnect with the values that motivate you, and remember that you are on your very own journey of personal transformation.
 The work is never done, but it is worthwhile every step of the way.

 Meet Your Author, Allyn Miller